sin-1337/CRABS/README.md

 <table border="1">
   <tr>
     <td>
-<p>This command lists the number of admins and players in a room and gives you some informatoin about them.</p>
+<p>This command lists the number of admins and players in a room and gives you some information about them.</p>

 <p>
 Arguments:<br>